-- √ The Force has a team of Cyber Prevent Officers, who provide a number of prevent initiatives in terms of raising awareness, training, youth awareness etc. - ✓ A new team of Cyber Protect Officers has been established in NERSOU to deliver a National Strategy in collaboration with key partners such as the National Cyber Security Centre. - √ The Force support local businesses to assess their resilience in the event of a cyber-attack.
+- ✓ Specialist Regional Cyber Protect Officers at NEROCU (changed) from NERSOU) work closely with our force cyber protect officers and form the North East Cyber Protect Network, aimed at protecting businesses and individuals from cyber crime.
+Together, they form part of a larger national network to deliver a national strategy in collaboration with key partners such as the National Cyber Security Centre. - ✓ A new team of Cyber Protect Officers has been established in NFRSOU to deliver a National Strategy in collaboration with key partners such as the National Cyber Security Centre. - ✓ Expand Cyber Volunteering opportunities to prevent cybercrime and victimisation. - ✓ The Force support local businesses to assess their resilience in the event of a cyber-attack.
 The aim is to reduce the likelihood of business and communities from becoming victims of cybercrime and increase cyber resilience.